rishikanthc/skyfall-vim/Readme.md

 # Skyfall.Vim

-Skyfall is a balanced colorscheme that's easy on the eyes, inspired by [Nord][1].
+Skyfall is a balanced colorscheme that's easy on the eyes.
 The theme uses low contrast colors and provides good readability while not being harsh on the eyes.